 I was talking about this to a friend recently.
 She’s Chinese—born and raised in China—and moved to the US as a grad student.
 When she heard my experiences, she said, “I’m glad I’m not an Asian American!
 That sounds really hard!”
 To have to hide an integral part of who I am…Yes, it’s hard.

 So I’ve made a decision: I’m not hiding anymore.
 What does that mean?
-Honestly, I’m not completely sure.
-I’m just going to let this journey take me where it will.
-Here’s what I do know: I bear the image of God and I’m not going to be a part of tearing down the imago Dei in me anymore.
+I’m not really sure.
+I’m just gonna let this journey take me where it will.